rackerlabs/rackspace-how-to/content/cloud-backup/recommended-cloud-backup-filedirectory-level-configuration-for-a-linux-server.md

 product_url: cloud-backup
 ---

-The following list provides the data and configuration directories commonly chosen for Cloud Backup:
+The following list provides some data and configuration directories commonly chosen for Cloud Backup:

 - **/etc/**
 - **/home/**
 - **/root/**
 - **/var/spool/cron**
 - **/var/log/**
-- **/var/www/html/** (If Apache is using default `DocumentRoot`.)
+- **/var/www/html/** (If Apache is using the default `DocumentRoot`.)
-- **/var/ftp/pub/** (If `vsftp` is using default settings.)
+- **/var/ftp/pub/** (If `vsftp` is using the default settings.)
-- **/var/spool/holland** (See the following explanation about backing up databases.)

-We do *not* recommend backing up **/var/lib/mysql**.
-Because the database is actively writting to these files, they can't be effectively backed up.
+We don't support or recommend backing up active databases or directories such as **/var/lib/mysql**.
+Because the live database is actively writting to these directories, the files can't be effectively backed up.

-If you are running MySQL or another database server, use a database archiving tool like [Holland](https://community.rackspace.com/products/f/25/t/1638).

-This creates database dumps in `var/spool/holland`, which you then add to the Cloud Backup configuration file.
+To back up a database, see the article on [backing up databases](/how-to/rackspace-cloud-backup-backing-up-databases).

-Alternatively, you can configure Cloud Backup to backup the entire `/` file system and exclude individual files or directories as needed.
+Instead of listing specific files and directories to backup, you can configure Cloud Backup to backup the entire `/` file system and exclude individual files or directories as needed.

+For more information, see [Best practises for Cloud Backup](https://support.rackspace.com/how-to/best-practices-for-cloud-backup/).